microsoft/planetary-computer-tasks/docs/development/setup.md

 > kind export kubeconfig --name kind-pctasks
 ```

+## Frontend Settings

+To run locally, the frontend will need separate configuration settings for the API endpoint and the API key.
+In the `pctasks_frontend` directory, copy .env.example to .env and update the values to match your environment.

 ## Argo UI

 Once the kind cluster is up, you can view the Argo UI by visiting http://localhost:8500/argo.